jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google Partner Interconnect <a id="partner-google-interconnect"></a>
 ### Introduction
-The configuration of the Google Interconnect relies solely on the corresponding Google API of the interconnectAttachments.
+The configuration of the Google Partner Interconnect relies solely on the corresponding Google API of the interconnectAttachments.
 The Google API provides detailed information regarding the configuration of the instance, including its bandwidth, partnerMetadata, etc.

 ### Content
 Below are the Google APIs used to generate this configuration.